MilesJoseph/Udacity_Capstone_DE/README.md

   I included two quality checks.
 One pertains to the paraquet files from the csv lake and the other looks at the csv data.
 I am using a basic check function.

+  Both checks run within the spark steps.
+Since I have built a logging function they are included in the dag steps.

 ## Attributes

   I found a very helpful article by Gary A. Stafford ' Running Spark Jobs on Amazon EMR with Apache Airflow'.
 This artcle is great for learning how to spin up a cluster programatically.